↑ What are Radio Blackouts?

 NASA’s Solar Dynamics Observatory captured images of the two solar flares on May 10 and May 11, 2024.
 These flares were part of a series of strong solar activities, classified as X5.8 and X1.5-class flares, respectively.

-This geomagnetic storm was the most powerful to affect Earth since March 1989, and produced aurorae at far more equatorial latitudes than usual in both the Northern and Southern Hemispheres.
+The recorded geomagnetic storms were the most powerful to affect Earth since March 1989, and produced aurorae at far more equatorial latitudes than usual in both the Northern and Southern Hemispheres.

 * Read more about radio blackouts, SID phenomena, and how they affect lower HF bands, as well as the prediction model.